Pythack/prime_numbers/README.md

 A program that calculates the prime numbers.

 # Instructions
-* Clone the repository `git clone https://github.com/Pythack/prime_numbers.git`
+* Clone the repository with:
+ * The command: `git clone https://github.com/Pythack/prime_numbers.git`
 * Make sure that they are all in one single folder.

 # Functionality explanation
 The programm will calculate the prime numbers with the previously